 Communicate your mission statement and values to your staff, clients, and the wider public.
 Let your website, social media profiles, marketing materials, and even your hair salon’s interior speak volumes about your purpose and beliefs.

 3. Make Your Mark with Marketing

-When you’re laying out your marketing strategy, cover three main arenas: online, in-salon, and offline.
+When you’re laying out your hair salon marketing strategy, cover three main arenas: online, in-salon, and offline.